By Molly Patrick

 I spent the first half of the year hunkered down and looking for comfort in the old familiar rhythms of a sedentary life.
 I credit Lyndsey’s radiant smile for waking me up!
 And I’m so excited to be getting back to the joys of an active and plant-based life!
 But I’m also learning how to show myself some grace!

-PS: My absolute favorite Dirty Meal Plan was #Bowls from 02/28/2020!
-I could eat that Meal Plan for the rest of my life.
+PS: My absolute favorite meal plan was #Bowls!
+I could eat that meal plan for the rest of my life.
 Olives and raisins, say what?!

 Closed Captioning available.